Amet13/ODYSSEY/Documentation/CONTRIBUTING.md

 Thank you for your interest in contributing to ODYSSEY!
 This document provides guidelines and information for contributors.

+## 🎯 Overview

+ODYSSEY is a **dual-interface application** with both GUI and CLI versions:

+- **🖥️ GUI Version**: Native macOS menu bar app with SwiftUI interface
+- **💻 CLI Version**: Command-line interface for remote automation

+Both versions share the same backend services and automation engine, so contributions can affect both interfaces.

 ## 🎯 Quick Start

 1. **Fork the repository** on GitHub